Port of Long Beach Pier B

 Project Value $1.7 billion

-The Port of Long Beach, the second busiest port in the U.S., is modernizing its on-dock rail support infrastructure to reap more of the sustainable benefits of shipping goods by rail rather than truck.
-A double-stacked intermodal train can eliminate hundreds of truck trips, and trains are up to four times more fuel efficient.
-Ultimately, the project will enhance capacity, speed, and safety.
+The Port of Long Beach (POLB), the second busiest port in the U.S., is modernizing its on-dock rail support infrastructure to leverage the sustainable benefits of shipping goods by rail rather than truck.
+A double-stacked intermodal train can eliminate hundreds of truck trips, and trains are up to four times more fuel-efficient.
+Ultimately, the Pier B On-Dock Rail Support Facility Program will enhance capacity, speed, and safety.